Skip to Main Content

 • Take clear, accurate notes about where you found specific ideas.

-• Write down the complete reference information for each item you use.
+• Write down the complete citation information for each item you use.

 • Use quotation marks when directly stating another person's words.